 “God will say: ‘This is a day on which the truthful will profit from their truth, theirs are gardens, with rivers flowing beneath- their eternal Home: God well-pleased with them, and they with God: That is the great salvation, (the fulfillment of all desires)” (5:119)

-The Arabic word translated “salvation” is fauz which means “triumph” i.e the fulfillment of all carnal desires.
+The Arabic word translated “salvation” is fauz which means “triumph” i.e. the fulfillment of all carnal desires.
 What a strange concept of salvation.
 If salvation is not Allah’s prerogative, then what is the essence of his revelation?
 Apparently he’s more interested in receiving worship and jihad than saving mankind from sin.

 Although the Quran was revealed orally, its writing began almost immediately the revelations started … it was only much later after the demise of Prophet Muhammad (SAW), that these writings were rendered into a book form.

 This statement was carefully worded to hide the ugly facts.
 The writer didn’t clue his readers in on exactly when the Quran was penned down or put into a book form.
 See my debate with a Muslim on this.
 The Quran was originally intended to be an oral recitation, not a written document.
 It was when Muslims who had memorised it were dying that attempts were made to collect it into writing.

 “[O]ne of the wonders of recording the Quran is the classification of those revelations into chapters and verses by the Prophet himself despite his illiteracy